johannschopplich/kirby-headless/README.md

 ];
 ```

-Fetch KQL query results like you normally would, but provide an `Authentication` header with your request:
+Fetch KQL query results like you normally would, but provide an `Authentication` header with the bearer token in your request:

 <details>
 <summary>👉 Fetch example</summary>